Is Bleeding During Pregnancy a cause for alarm?

 When a fertilized egg implants in a Fallopian tube instead of in the uterus, what results is a dangerous and painful condition called an ectopic pregnancy.
 Bleeding from an ectopic pregnancy is the most dangerous cause of first trimester bleeding.
 The rapidly-dividing zygote could rupture the Fallopian tube, causing internal bleeding, weakness, fainting, shock, pain, and life-threatening to the mother.
 An ectopic pregnancy requires immediate medical treatment.

 Molar pregnancy, also known as gestational trophoblastic disease or hydatidiform mole, is an abnormality of fertilization that results in the growth of abnormal tissue within the uterus.

 The bottom line is, if you’re experiencing any bleeding, try not to panic.
 There are many reasons why you may have vaginal bleeding – some are serious, and some are no cause for concern.
 Abnormal bleeding in late pregnancy may be more serious because it can indicate a problem with the mother or baby or both.
-For medical advice relating to your personal condition, please call us.
+For medical advice relating to your personal condition, please call my office for an appointment.